Resident (junior and registrar) doctor training in the UK

 Summary

 We have described resident (junior doctor and registrar) training in the UK.
-It is 10 years to become a hospital consultant, and 5 years to become a GP.
+After medical school, it takes about 10 years to become a hospital consultant, and 5 years to become a GP.
 It seems a long training, but goes by quite quickly.
-This long is needed to ‘get there’.
+So, yes, it takes this long to ‘get there’.
 But even when you ‘are there’, the learning continues.
 Most doctors peak aged 45-60 years.
 Many, especially physicians, can go on to their late 60s, even 70s.
 Yes you can!

 Other resource